 - Stream and River TFM Treatments

-- In New York: Saranac River and Putnam Brook
+- In New York: Putnam Creek, Beaver Brook and Mount Hope Brook

-- In Vermont: Lamoille River and Stonebridge Brook
+- In Vermont: Poultney River, Hubbardton River, Winooski River and Lewis Creek

 The sea lamprey (Petromyzon marinus) is one of four lamprey species found in the Lake Champlain Basin.
 Lamprey are eel-shaped fish with a skeleton made of cartilage and they belong to a relic (primitive) group of jawless fishes called Agnathans.
 The sea lamprey has smooth, scaleless skin and two fins on its back (dorsal fins).
 The sea lamprey is parasitic; it feeds on other fish, using a suction disk mouth filled with small sharp, rasping teeth and a file-like tongue.
 These are used by the sea lamprey to attach to a fish, puncture its skin, and drain its body fluids.